jovanovic-djo/car-value-score-prediction/README.md

   - confusion_matrices: Directory for storing confusion matrix graphs for each of mentioned models as a part of model evaluation process.
   - feature_importance: Directory for storing feature importance graphs for several models which purpose is to emphasize importance of each feature.
   - other: Miscellaneous graphs and visualizations that are not part of a bigger visualization group
+- Reasons behind selective feature importance generation:
+  - SVC: It supports feature importance for linear kernel through coef_ attribute, and it is not available for non linear kernels (rbf, poly, sigmoid)
+  - KNN: It is not suitable for direct feature importance (has no built in feature importance function).
+This is distance based algorithm which does not provide feature rankings.
+  - Naive Bayes: It also does not have direct feature importance mechanism.
+Class conditional probabilities could be evaluated, but not true feature importance.
 ##### Conclusion:

 ##### Additional approaches directory: Contains notebook with an alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with the corresponding visualizations.

 ### Potential Enhancements
-- Store functions in utils file from which they could be called and used, instead of storing them in notebooks.
+- Store functions in one or multiple util files from which they could be called and used, instead of storing them in notebooks.
-- Diverse types of visualizations for better coverage of different aspects of the results.
+- Additional diverse types of visualizations for better coverage of different aspects of the results.
 - Splitting data into 3 data subsets would be favorable for future projects (train, test, validate)
+- Write script to compose generated reports and valuable insights into distinct readable file